opencadc/science-containers/docs/user-guide/batch-jobs/index.md

 Batch jobs enable automated, non-interactive processing of astronomical data at scale.
 This section covers headless execution, API access, job scheduling, and workflow automation on the CANFAR Science Platform.

+!!! abstract "🎯 What You'll Learn"
+    - The difference between headless and interactive containers
+    - How to submit jobs via API and Python client
+    - Resource planning, queue behavior, and monitoring
+    - Best practices for automation, logging, and data management

 ## What is Batch Processing?

 Batch processing refers to the execution of computational tasks without user interaction, typically running in the background to process large datasets or perform repetitive analysis tasks.
 In the context of the CANFAR Science Platform, batch jobs run as **headless containers** - containerized environments that execute your code without graphical interfaces or interactive terminals.